BenjaminSchiller/TDF/README.md

 ## Program definition

-The definition of a program consists of two parts: its name and how to get it.
+The definition of a program consists of two parts: its name (`program`) and how to obtain it (`source`).
-In the definition, both parts are separated by `;` and leading / trailing spaces are removed:

-	<name of the program> ; <how to get the program>

-The `<name of the program>` defines the local path where the program is stored / expected, e.g., `my-program/`.
+The name defines the local path where the program is stored / expected, e.g., `my-program/`.

-Currently, two ways of getting a program are supported: downloading it via http / https or fetching it via rsync.
+Currently, two ways of obtaining a program are supported: downloading it via http / https or fetching it via rsync.
 In both cases, the definition is expected to point to a `run.sh` script or an archive of one of the following formats:

 - .tar